Islandora-Collaboration-Group/ISLE/docs/optional-components/loc-proxy.md

 #### Edit 2: Add a new Apache Bind mount

 There is a new directory within the ISLE `config/apache/` directory called `loc_proxy` which contains a file named `loc-proxy-cache.conf`.
-This file is a new Apache site configruation to enable caching and proxying for `https://www.loc.gov/standards`.
+This file is a new Apache site configuration to enable caching and proxying for `https://www.loc.gov/standards`.

 * Within your `docker-compose.*.yml`, add the following bind-mount code snippet to the `Apache` service section under the `volumes` area so that: